intricate-potato/Narrlytics-/README.md

 1. Load the configuration from `configs/config.yaml`.
 2. Download the MIND dataset into the `data/mind/` directory if it's not already present.
 3. Extract narrative actants from news articles using Ollama. **This process is cached** in `data/cache/actants/`.
 If you stop and restart the script, it will resume from where it left off.
 4. Generate narrative-structured embeddings for each article.
+The embedding construction is based on three relationship axes: the "desire" axis (Subject - Object), the "communication" axis (Receiver - Sender), and the "conflict" axis (Helper - Opponent).
+These axes are concatenated to form the final embedding.
 5. (Future implementation) Train recommendation models and run evaluations.

 ### Configuration